 Yahtzee Rules

-Did your dog eat the official Yahtzee rulebook that was included in your set?
+How do you play Yahtzee?
+Are you a beginner just learning the Yahtzee rules?
+Did your dog eat the official Yahtzee rules book that was included in your set?
 Has it been lost beneath the sands of time?
 Or you are simply playing with a minimalist homemade set of five dice and a pencil?
-However you are playing Yahtzee, we've got you covered.
-Download Yahtzee rules online and come to the table prepared.
+If you need to brush up on the basics or learn how to play Yahtzee completely, we've got you covered.
+Download Yahtzee rules and come to the table prepared.

 Other Yahtzee Rules (PDF)